Reviews You Can Rely On

 Credit: Genaveve Bradshaw

 This blender also made easy work of our notoriously thick fruit, nut, and oat breakfast smoothie.
-Showing its affinity for blending hefty recipes, this smoothie was much more beverage-like than we expected, though we were a bit surprised to find two fully unblended strawberries in the mix.
+Showing its affinity for blending hefty recipes, this smoothie was much thinner than the chunky mixture we anticipated, though there were admittedly two slightly unblended strawberries in the mix.
+Aside from those loose berries, it was easy to drink this robust and flavorful smoothie.
 This result is notable and impressive, considering that this same recipe was so thick from other blenders that we needed to eat the smoothie with a spoon.

 blendtec total classic - the oversized mouth of the jug makes it easy to load the total...